 • insulin therapy;

-• learning and self-control.
+• training and self-control.

-Diet therapy and exercise
+Diet therapy and physical activity

-The mode of physical activity should be purely individual.
-It should be remembered that physical exercise increases the sensitivity of tissues to insulin, reduces the level of glycemia and can lead to the development of hypoglycemia.
-The risk of developing hypoglycemia increases during exercise and within 12-40 hours after prolonged heavy exercise.
-With light and moderate physical exercises lasting no more than 1 hour, an additional intake of easily digestible carbohydrates is required before and after sports.
-With moderate prolonged (more than 1 hour) and intense physical exertion, insulin doses need to be adjusted.
-Blood glucose levels should be measured before, during and after exercise.
+The physical activity regime should be purely individual.
+It should be remembered that physical exercise increases tissue sensitivity to insulin, reduces glycemic levels and can lead to the development of hypoglycemia.
+The risk of hypoglycemia increases during physical activity and for 12-40 hours after prolonged heavy physical activity.
+Light to moderate exercise lasting no more than 1 hour requires additional intake of easily digestible carbohydrates before and after exercise.
+With moderate long-term (more than 1 hour) and intense physical activity, adjustment of insulin doses is necessary.
+It is necessary to measure blood glucose levels before, during and after exercise.

 The target blood pressure level for type 1 diabetes in the absence of proteinuria is BP< 135/85 мм рт. ст., а при наличии протеинурии — более 1 г/сут и при хронической почечной недостаточности — АД < 125/75 мм рт. ст.

 The development and progression of cardiovascular diseases largely depends on the level of blood lipids.
-So, at cholesterol levels above 6.0 mol/l, LDL > 4.0 mmol/l, HDL< 1,0 ммоль/ и триглицеридах выше 2,2 ммоль/л у больных СД 1 типа наблюдается высокий риск развития сердечно-сосудистых осложнений. Терапевтическими целями лечения, определяющими низкий риск развития сердечно-сосудистых осложнений у больных СД 1 типа, являются: общий холестерин < 4,8 ммоль/л, ЛПНП < 3,0 ммоль/л, ЛПВП >1.2 mmol/l, triglycerides< 1,7 ммоль/л.
+So, with cholesterol levels above 6.0 mol/l, LDL > 4.0 mmol/l, HDL< 1,0 ммоль/ и триглицеридах выше 2,2 ммоль/л у больных СД 1 типа наблюдается высокий риск развития сердечно-сосудистых осложнений. Терапевтическими целями лечения, определяющими низкий риск развития сердечно-сосудистых осложнений у больных СД 1 типа, являются: общий холестерин < 4,8 ммоль/л, ЛПНП < 3,0 ммоль/л, ЛПВП >1.2 mmol/l, triglycerides< 1,7 ммоль/л.

-For literature inquiries, please contact the editor.
+For questions regarding literature, please contact the editor.

 I. V. Kononenko, Candidate of Medical Sciences